PepeuFBV/Movie-Recommendation-api/README.md

 This is a simple API that recommends movies based on the user's previous ratings.
 It uses the MovieLens dataset and a collaborative filtering algorithm to make recommendations.
 The API is used in the [Kotflix](https://github.com/PepeuFBV/KotFlix) project to recommend movies to users.

-The chosen model for the project was obtained in the [Movie Recommendation](https://github.com/PepeuFBV/Movie-Recommendation) repository.
-Just get the model and best params to insert in the API.
+The chosen model and data for the project were obtained in the [Movie Recommendation](https://github.com/PepeuFBV/Movie-Recommendation) repository.
+Just get the model, data and the model's best params to insert in the API.

 ## Installation